hazelcast/fraud-detection-onnx/README.md

 # Fraud Detection With Hazelcast and ONNX

-In this demo, you will:
-* Deploy a complete Fraud Detection Inference pipeline to Hazelcast featuring:
+In this demo, you will deploy a complete Fraud Detection Inference pipeline to Hazelcast.
+The pipeline highlight 2 key capabilities in Hazelcast:
-    * Use of Hazelcast's fast data store to hold:
+    * Fast (in-memory) data store to hold
         * Customer and Merchant feature data (e.g customer socio-economic attributes)
-        * Feature engineering data needed to tranform features into numerical inputs for a Fraud Detection
+        * Feature engineering data dictionaries to tranform categorical features into numerical inputs for a Fraud Detection model
-            * The fraud detection model was trained with LightGBM framework and exported on ONNX format
+            * The fraud detection model was trained with LightGBM framework and exported on ONNX format.
-    * Use of Hazelcast's stream processing and compute capability to:
+    * Efficient data stream processing and compute capability required to
         * process a stream of incoming credit card transactions
+        * calculate real-time features (e.g. distance from home, time of day, day of week)
+        * perform low-latency customer and merchant feature data retrieval
         * perform feature engineering to turn features into model inputs
-        * calculate real-time features (e.g. distance from home, time of day, day of week)
         * run the fraud detection model in Hazelcast

 # Create a Kafka Cluster & Topic with Confluent Cloud